DigitaleDeltaOrg/C-API/README.md

 [Hoogheemraadschap Hollands Noorderkwartier](https://www.hhnk.nl) for providing ecological and chemical data of their organisation through DD-ECO-API.

-[Informatiehuis Water](https://www.ihw.nl) for willing to govern this project.
+[Informatiehuis Water](https://www.ihw.nl) for their willingness to govern this project.

 ## Project members